 Installation of smoke detectors in partnership with the Scituate Fire Department to serve residents experiencing hoarding-related housing concerns.

 Creation of a hoarding resource list and library of reference books hosted at the Scituate Senior Center and Public Library.

-A CBT treatment group to assist those challenged by clutter and interested ni reducing hoarding will be offered in 2022-2023.
+CBT treatment groups to assist those challenged by clutter and interested in reducing hoarding..

 Community Health Network Alliances (CHNA) was established by the State of Massachusetts Department of Public Health (DPH) in 1992 as coalitions of public, non-profit, and private sector organizations working together to build healthier communities.
 Today, there are 27 CHNAs that include 351 Massachusetts cities and towns.
 One of these CHNAs -The Blue Hills Community Health Alliance (CHNA 20), based in Quincy - is a partnership of 13 South Shore communities.
 These include: Braintree, Canton, Cohasset, Hingham, Hull, Milton, Norwell, Norwood, Quincy, Randolph, Scituate, Sharon, and Weymouth.
 Each year, CHNA 20 awards grants to support projects that lead to replicable outcomes in the areas of substance abuse, mental health, chronic disease & wellness, and access to care & services.
 Click to learn more about CHNA 20.

 Creating Sustainable Hoarding Support Groups and Services for the South Shore